From snow carpeted mountains, skiing, beautiful lush orchards to rippling lakes and extravagantly beautiful culture, Jammu and Kashmir has it all.

-With grandeur beauty, enchanting serenity and a rich traditional culture, Jammu and Kashmir has the cultural heritage of exquisite artisanship among the people, making the handicrafts, especially its traditional jewellery famous worldwide.
+With grandeur beauty, enchanting serenity, and rich traditional culture, Jammu and Kashmir has the cultural heritage of exquisite artisanship among the people, making the handicrafts, especially its traditional jewellery being famous worldwide.

-Here’s everything that you need to know about the traditional jewellery of Jammu and Kashmir.
+Here’s everything that you need to know about the traditional jewellery of Jammu & Kashmir.

 Gold and Silver Jewellery: